 Prior to playing in the NFL, Garry was an All-American football, basketball and baseball player in Stamford, Connecticut.
 He received numerous offers from universities throughout the country before deciding to the go to the University Of Southern California.

-While there, Garry was an All-Pac 10 linebacker and played on two Rose Bowl Championship teams and one National Championship squad.
+While there, Garry was a Honorable Mention All-Pac 10 linebacker and played on two Rose Bowl Championship teams and one National Championship squad.

 Garry also played a couple of years of baseball under legendary USC manager Rod Dedeaux.